gnosis/gnosisvpn-client/ONBOARDING.md

 These logs cannot reveal user requests, server responses, IPs or any other identifying information to Gnosis or any other party.
 Logs are deleted after thirty days.

-Outline:
+The following 12 step process will guide you through these topics:

 - **Manually prepare** and configure a WireGuard interface on top of your GnosisVPN connection.
 - **Configure your hopd node** to allow a GnosisVPN connection.
-- **Download the binary file** and run it with several env var parameters.
 - **Configure GnosisVPN client** using information from three separate sources:
   1. Your hoprd node credentials
-  2. Your assigned device IP
+  2. Your assigned WireGuard IP
   3. Your chosen exit location
+- **Download the binary file** and run it with several env var parameters.
 - **Configure Firefox proxy settings** to use the GnosisVPN connection.

 Please select your operating system to begin: